ISSUES ABOUT SLEEPING BABIES

 Add to that the hormonal changes in your own body, and you have a formula that’s guaranteed to be stressful.
 Sometimes you think you’ll never get a full night’s sleep again.
 Until the baby settles into a routine, you probably won’t!

 To get through those first few weeks and months, here are a few tips to help you get at least a little more sleep.

 If you have a good friend or relative to help out, by all means take advantage of that for an afternoon.
-Grandma would probably jump at the chance to have the baby all to herself for a few hours!
+Grandma or grandpa would probably jump at the chance to have the baby all to themselves for a few hours!

 When you put the baby to bed for the night, take some time to decompress and relax so you have a better chance of falling asleep.
 Take a bath scented with lavender; put on some soft music and baby yourself a little.
 Sometimes it’s hard even without a new baby to fall asleep right away.
 There’s a lot to get used to!

 Moving to the nursery

 When you bring your new baby home, you probably will have the urge to keep him near you at all times, especially when you (try to!) go to sleep for the night.
 It makes sense to have a crib or cradle in your bedroom at first, since it will minimize the distance you have to walk to handle nighttime feedings.

 You can try moving the baby into his nursery for naps right from the beginning, to try to minimize any trauma or anxiety by moving him into a strange room with new smells and sights when he’s a little older.
 Sit with him in a rocker or glider and rock him to sleep at first, then move him into his crib.

 Later, you can put him in his crib and if he’s fussy or can’t get to sleep, try sitting near the crib for a few nights until he falls asleep.
 Then move the chair further away for another week or so.
 Finally, position the chair near the door, so the baby gets used to falling asleep without being right next to you.